 I’ve noticed a trend lately of decorating graduation caps.
 I know that this is not allowed at some schools, but I still think the idea is genius!
 I’ve seen all kinds of graduation cap decorations ranging from inspirational to funny.
 I think that it is a great way to celebrate what is a pretty amazing accomplishment.

-Since I didn’t want to change the caps they would be getting at school, I ordered an extra set of caps online.
+Since I didn’t want to alter the graduation caps they would be getting at school, I ordered an extra set of caps online.
 My plan is to replace the tassel with their actual graduation tassel in the shadow box after they graduate.
 I’m also going to add a few photos of the commencement ceremony.

-What Materials Should I use to Decorate Graduation Caps?
+What Materials Should I Use to Decorate Graduation Caps?

-For the Graduation Caps I used Cricut Iron-On Vinyl and I used regular vinyl on the shadow box.
+For the Graduation Caps, I used Cricut Iron-On Vinyl, and I used regular vinyl on the shadow box.
 Here’s how I did it.

 Supplies